Each summer we always spent several weeks on the Greek island of Corfu

 "long" distance (Green).
 The former used to have a few (wooden) seats and

-limited (or no) air conditioning but these have largely been replaced by new
+limited (or no) air conditioning but these have now been replaced by new

 buses which are far more comfortable, including the notorious "bendy" bus.

 Both types of service though are often very crowded - the "Green" bus from Ágios

 Geórgios to Corfu Town (there were four a day during the height of summer in